 youngster's safety.
 Remember, learning to ride a motorcycle is a gradual, step-by-step process.
-It takes time, patience, and practice-many hours over a period of weeks or months.
+It takes time, patience, and practice--many hours over a period of weeks or months.

-To help your youngster build confidence as they're learning to ride, this bike was delivered with a speed restrictor that limits top speed.
-We recommend that all beginning riders start off with the speed restrictor may be adjusted to gradually increase maximum speed as the beginner becomes more familiar with riding their bikemotorcycle.
-For adjustment and removal instructions, see page 71.
+To hely your youngster build confidence as they're learning to ride, this bike was delivered with a speed restrictor that limits top speed.
+We recommend that all beginning riders start off with the speed restrictor may be adjusted to gradually increase maximum speed as the beginner becomes more familiar with riding their bike motorcycle.
+For adjustment and removal instructions.